 This publication seeks to demonstrate that there are both internal and external benefits of measuring and reporting on progress towards the WEPs.
+The GRI G4 guidelines are referenced to assist businesses in implementing reporting with gender-specific measures.
 Looking to the future, momentum is gathering as various stakeholders' increasingly demand gender disclosures or information on gender impacts as part of wider corporate disclosures on social performance.
-As businesses seek to demonstrate that they are serious about operationalizing their commitment to gender equality, it is predicted that reporting on gender performance will become increasingly mainstream and align with the reporting principles and the tools outlined in this publication.
+As businesses seek to demonstrate that they are serious about operationalizing their commitment to gender equality, it is predicted that reporting on gender performance will become increasingly mainstream aligning with the reporting principles and the tools outlined in this publication.